ra559/cis106/labs/lab5.md

 ## Question 4

 The ip command is used to manage network interfaces.
-To display the current NICs configuration type: `ip addr` which is short for `ip address`.
+To display the current NICs configuration, type: `ip ad` which is short for `ip address`.
 We are going to use the commands we learned to parse the output of the ip command.

 ![ip address cmd](../imgs/ipaddr.png)

-1. Run the `ip addr` command and display all the lines that match the string `inet`.
+1. Run the `ip ad` command and display all the lines that match the string `inet`.
 How many lines did you get?
-2. Run the `ip addr` command and display all the lines that match the string `inet6`.
+2. Run the `ip ad` command and display all the lines that match the string `inet6`.
 Display the output in reverse order.
-3. Run the `ip addr` command and display all the lines that match the string `inet` or `inet6` sort the output and save it to a file.
+3. Run the `ip ad` command and display all the lines that match the string `inet` or `inet6` sort the output and save it to a file.
-4. Run the `ip addr` command and display only the 3rd line that matches the string `inet`.
+4. Run the `ip ad` command and display only the 3rd line that matches the string `inet`.
-5. Run the `ip addr` command and display all the ipv4 addresses sorted.
+5. Run the `ip ad` command and display all the ipv4 addresses sorted.

+> Take a screenshot of **YOUR TERMINAL ONLY** showing all the commands that you used to complete this question

+## Question 5

+1. Run the following command and save the output to a markdown file: `echo "# Information about my pc"`.
+You can use any naming convention you want for the file as long as it is a markdown file.
+3. Run the following command and append the output to the markdown file you created earlier: `echo ## CPU Information`
+2. The `lscpu` command displays a lot of information about the CPU the computer has.
+Use the `lscpu`, `grep`, and the pipe (|) to extract, and append to the file you created earlier, the following information from the output of the `lscpu` command:
+   * Architecture
+   * Threads
+   * Cores
+   * Model name
+   * CPU Frequency
+   * Virtualiation technology supported
+3. Run the following command and append the output to the markdown file you created earlier: `echo ## RAM Information`
+4. The command `lshw -c memory` displays information about the RAM installed in your system.
+Extract and append to the file the following information:
+    * Memory size:
+5. Display the content of the file you created earlier showing all the data that has been appended so far.

 > Take a screenshot of **YOUR TERMINAL ONLY** showing all the commands that you used to complete this question